tokenring-ai/metrics/README.md

 1. Registers `MetricsService` with the app
 2. Waits for `AgentCommandService` to be available
 3. Registers the `/costs` command with agent command service
+4. Waits for `RpcService` to be available
+5. Registers the `/rpc/metrics` endpoint

 ### With Other Packages